mco-gh/mco.dev/content/post/media/pressure.md

 <!--more-->

 Johnny Cash's version of Nine Inch Nails' *Hurt* comes to mind.
-This one is in the class of originality.
+This one is in the same class of originality.
 An unlikely pair of artists, Karen O and Willie Nelson, took a song just about everyone knows and loves and totally made it their own.
 Enjoy...

 <br>